elileinkram/_feedstack_web/README.md

 # How it works

 We provide you with 3 classes.
 The Author, the Post and the Reader.
-You can find these objects in the 'classes' directory.
-In this directory, you will find clear descriptions about how to use the various proprties of these objects.
+You can find these objects and a description of their fields in the 'classes' directory.